mesosphere/spark-build/docs/run-job.md

 ## Configuration file

 To set Spark properties with a configuration file, create a `spark-defaults.conf` file and set the environment variable `SPARK_CONF_DIR` to the containing directory.
 [Learn more][15].

+# DC/OS Overlay Network

+To submit a Spark job inside the [DC/OS Overlay Network][16]:

+    $ dcos spark run --submit-args="--conf spark.mesos.containerizer=mesos --conf spark.mesos.network.name=dcos"

+Note that DC/OS Overlay support requires the [UCR][17], rather than the default Docker Containerizer, so you must set `--conf spark.mesos.containerizer=mesos`.

 # Versioning